How to prepare for ACM – ICPC?

 This article focuses on what all topics that are important for competitive programming and should especially be studied in order to train yourself for the upcoming ACM-ICPC contest.

-Rules of the Contest – World final Rules for 2017 Click here
+Rules of the Contest – World Final Rules for 2021 Click here

 - Problem statement: describing the problem and what output is to be generated.

-- Input: Make sure that you read this section with complete attention as missing out any minor detail may land you in wrong answer zone.
+- Input: Make sure that you read this section with complete attention as missing out on any minor detail may land you in the wrong answer zone.

 - Output: Just like above, this one also should be read carefully.

 - Constraints: These can include constraints on input, time, memory, code size, etc.

 - Time limit: See if your algorithm can work in this range.
 If not, time to change it!